Tricertops/Typed/README.md

 Typed version fo the basic foundation classes are already provided.

 ### Casting
-Objects stored as typed collections type are in fact Foundation collections (`NSArray` and `NSSet` respectively).
+Objects stored as typed collections type are in fact Foundation collections (`NSArray`, `NSSet`, or `NSOrderedSet` respectively).
 The type-checking trick is made at **compile-time** using customized protocol interface.

 You can store any `NSArray` in variable of _TArray_ type, but you have to **cast** it: